-Some newer machines are able to do both a PET and CT scan at the same time (PET/CT scan).
-This lets the doctor compare areas of higher radioactivity on the PET with the more detailed appearance of that area on the CT.
+Some newer machines can do a PET and CT scan at the same time (PET/CT scan).
+This lets the doctor compare areas of higher radioactivity on the PET scan with the more detailed appearance of that area on the CT scan.

 A bone scan can help show if a cancer has spread to the bones, and can provide a picture of the entire skeleton at once.
 Neuroblastoma often causes bone damage, which a bone scan can find.
-This used to be a routine test, but in some centers it has been replaced by use of MIBG or PET scans.
+This test used to be done routinely, but in some centers it has been replaced by use of MIBG or PET scans.

 For this test, a small amount of low-level radioactive material (technetium-99) is injected into a vein.
-The substance settles in areas of damaged bone throughout the entire skeleton over the course of a couple of hours.
+(The amount of radioactivity used is very low and will pass out of the body within a day or so.)
+The substance settles in areas of damaged bone throughout the skeleton over the course of a couple of hours.
 Your child then lies on a table for about 30 minutes while a special camera detects the radioactivity and creates a picture of the skeleton.
 Younger children may be given medicine to help keep them calm or even asleep during the test.

 Areas of active bone changes attract the radioactivity and appear as “hot spots” on the skeleton.
 These areas may suggest cancer, but other bone diseases can also cause the same pattern.
-To distinguish between these conditions, other imaging tests such as plain x-rays or MRI scans, or even a bone biopsy might be needed.
+To help tell these apart, other imaging tests such as plain x-rays or MRI scans, or even a bone biopsy might be needed.

-Signs and symptoms, lab tests, and imaging tests may strongly suggest a child has neuroblastoma, but a biopsy (removing some of the tumor for viewing under a microscope and other lab testing) is the only way to be certain.
+Exams and tests might strongly suggest a child has neuroblastoma, but a biopsy (removing some of the tumor for viewing under a microscope and other lab testing) is often done to be sure.

 During a biopsy, the doctor removes a sample of the tumor mass.
 In adults, biopsies are sometimes done using local anesthetic (numbing medicine), but in children they are more often done while the child is under general anesthesia (asleep).
 There are 2 main types of biopsies:

-- Incisional (open or surgical) biopsy: This type of biopsy is done by cutting away a piece of the tumor through an opening on the skin.
+- Incisional (open or surgical) biopsy: This type of biopsy is done by removing a piece of the tumor through an incision (cut) in the skin.
 For tumors deep in the body this may be done laparoscopically using long, thin surgical tools inserted through small cuts in the skin.

-- Needle (closed) biopsy: For this type of biopsy, a hollow needle is placed through the skin and into the tumor.
-If the tumor is deep within the body, CT scans or ultrasound may be used to help guide the needle into the tumor.
+- Needle (closed) biopsy: For this type of biopsy, a thin, hollow needle is placed through the skin and into the tumor to remove a small sample.
+If the tumor is deep within the body, CT scans or ultrasound can be used to help guide the needle into the tumor.

 Bone marrow aspiration and biopsy